p/seriamp/NOTES.md

 # Implementation Notes

-## Serial Interfaces
+## Broken Serial Interfaces

 Different serial interfaces produce different results, both in terms of correctness and in terms of performance.
-Below output is obtained by dumping every string given to a `write` call to the Ruby IO object for the serial device and every string obtained from a single `read` or `read_nonblock` call.
+The below output is obtained by dumping every string given to a `write` call to the Ruby IO object for the serial device and every string obtained from a single `read` or `read_nonblock` call.

 Built-in serial interface on Optiplex 5050 SFF communicating with Yamaha